-Other nations have argued that the United States maintains its own - in their view, frequently unjustifiable - SPS measures and TBTs.
-Examples they proffer include a prohibition against shrimp imports from Southeast Asian countries because their trawlers do not use the type of nets required of U.S. shrimpers to protect sea turtles (the WTO has since ruled that the ban was applied in a discriminatory manner); overly burdensome animal disease rules affecting EU imports; pending mandatory country-of-origin labeling on fresh meats and products; and U.S. import restrictions against more than 100 products because foreign pest risk analyses have not been completed.
+China is among numerous other nations that have argued that the United States maintains its own - in their view, frequently unjustifiable - SPS measures and TBTs.
+Past examples they have proffered include a prohibition against shrimp imports from Southeast Asian countries because their trawlers do not use the type of nets required of U.S. shrimpers to protect sea turtles (the WTO has since ruled that the ban was applied in a discriminatory manner); overly burdensome animal disease rules affecting EU imports; pending mandatory country-of-origin labeling on fresh meats and produce; and U.S. import restrictions against more than 100 products because foreign pest risk analyses have not been completed.
 Noting that agricultural trade must freely move in both directions, many analysts argue that if U.S. challenges to other nations' measures are to have credibility, U.S. interests must be prepared to acknowledge their own barriers and to negotiate their removal.